obvious-inc/frontend-monorepo/apps/desktop/README.md

 npm run start-web -w desktop
 ```

-By default this expects the [NewShades API](https://github.com/NewShadesDAO/api) to be running on `localhost:5001`, but you can override that with an environment variable `API_ENDPOINT` if you like:
+By default this expects the [NOM API](https://github.com/NewShadesDAO/api) to be running on `localhost:5001`, but you can override that with an environment variable `API_ENDPOINT` if you like:

 ```sh
 API_ENDPOINT=https://api.newshades.xyz npm run start-web